Forensic Pathology Fellowship

 The Medical Examiner’s Office is co-located with the Criminal Investigation Laboratory, which contains both the toxicology and physical evidence sections, which allows for active involvement with these teams as part of the training year.
 Fellows will work with forensic pathology faculty, as well as Ph.D. faculty in Biology, Toxicology, and Anthropology.

 This high level of integration of the Medical Examiner’s Office, Criminal Investigation Laboratory, and Department of Pathology at UT Southwestern provides numerous opportunities for academic interactions, including conferences, teaching, and research activities.
 Regularly scheduled conferences include both gross and microscopic neuropathology, didactic lecture sessions, cardiac pathology, and case review conferences.

 Additional professional consultants used frequently by the Medical Examiner’s Office include forensic odontology, anthropology, and pediatric pathology.
 This is a year of intense activity with unique opportunity to develop forensic pathology judgment and capabilities.

 Fellows are required to have completed anatomic pathology or a combined anatomic and clinical pathology residency.
 Devotion to duty, high personal integrity, and keen sense of interest in the field of forensic pathology are also necessary.
-Physician must have a Texas medical license or be eligible for a Texas medical institutional permit.
-Applicants with US citizenship, J1 or H1B Visa status are considered.
+Physician must have a Texas medical license or be eligible for a Texas physician in training (PIT) permit.
+At this time, we do not accept H1b visas.

 - Jeffrey Barnard, M.D.